marcysko/NoteTaker/README.md

   [![license](https://img.shields.io/badge/license-MIT-yellow)](https://shields.io)

 ## Description
-to create an application called Note Taker that can be used to write and save notes.
+Created an application called Note Taker that can be used to write and save notes.
 ## Table of Contents
   * [Installation](#Installation)
   * [Usage](#Usage)